metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 they can just compel the 49ers into abandoning the ground game.
 It's not that San Francisco's rushing attack has been mowing down opposing defenses, but Arizona is probably the absolute worst in defending against opposing runners.
 Arizona can't afford to let San Francisco draw first blood here.

 **San Francisco covers if**
-Kyle Shanahan, channeling occult forces, wills his team to an early lead through scripted plays.
+Kyle Shanahan, channeling all his creative potential, wills his team to an early lead through scripted plays.
 \- AND -
 After seizing the lead early, San Francisco then commands time of possession by running the ball obsessively.